-In March 2017, the compensation committee approved the terms of the fiscal 2017 short-term cash based incentives.
+In March 2023, the compensation committee approved the terms of the fiscal 2023 short-term cash based incentives.
 Our NEOs short-term cash based incentives are targeted at approximately 0.2% of consolidated budgeted sales and 0.4% of consolidated budgeted sales at maximum payout.
-The short-term cash based incentives are appropriate to provide for increased payouts due to the significant shareholder returns commonly generated by above-target net sales, product margin, operating profit and diluted earnings per share performance.
+The short-term cash based incentives are appropriate to provide for increased payouts due to the significant shareholder returns commonly generated by above-target net sales, product margin and operating profit performance.
 The compensation committee has the discretion under the plan to reduce the awards paid under the plan, but does not have discretion to increase payouts that are based on achievement of the objective performance goals or make a payout based on the objective performance goals if the first threshold targets are not achieved.
-All of our executives are subject to our Executive Compensation Recovery Policy, which further mitigates excessive risk taking.
+All of our executives are subject to our Compensation Clawback Policy (discussed previously on page 17), which further mitigates excessive risk taking.
 No payouts are made until audited financial results are received, reviewed and approved by the audit committee at our March meeting after our fiscal year has ended.

-For each of the following performance measures, net sales, product margin, operating profit and diluted earnings per share, the compensation committee established performance metrics for the NEOs.
+For each of the following performance measures, net sales, product margin and operating profit, the compensation committee established performance metrics for the NEOs.
 Performance metrics were established for North America operations and other international, consisting of Europe and Australia operations, for net sales, product margin and operating profit.
-The performance metrics for diluted earnings per share was established on a consolidated basis.
+The performance metrics on a consolidated basis were established for operating profit.
 These performance measures exclude the impact of changes in the foreign exchange rate, additional valuation allowances beyond those in the budgeted plan and does not include any share repurchases in the dilutive share count.
+Performance metrics for North America and other international operations are tightly managed and to the extent that overall shareholder return is still met, the compensation committee is allowed to make certain adjustments for strategic items not planned that negatively impact short-term growth expectations, but contribute to long-term growth expectations of the business unit.
 The first threshold relates to a minimum acceptable level of financial performance.
 The second threshold is intended to be the target performance.
-If the minimum acceptable level is achieved, the incentives are calculated on a sliding scale culminating in the top threshold, which is designed as a stretch challenge.
-The compensation committee believes these goals are not easily achieved and, in the thirteen years since becoming a public company, no NEO has achieved all of the stretch challenge measurement goals.
+If the minimum acceptable level for any given metric, the incentives are calculated on a sliding scale culminating in the top threshold, which is designed as a stretch challenge.
+The compensation committee believes these goals are not easily achieved and, in the eighteen years since becoming a public company, no NEO has achieved all of the stretch challenge measurement goals.
 The compensation committee used different performance measures for different NEOs.
-These are noted in the following tables which show the performance thresholds for each performance measure used for fiscal 2017:
+These are noted in the following tables which show the performance thresholds for each performance measure used for fiscal 2023:

-Performance Metrics - Consolidated Objective Measure 1 2 3 4 5 Target Net sales growth - North America 4.6% 5.8% 7.6% 8.5% 9.4% Net sales growth - Other international 23.9% 26.2% 30.5% 32.4% 34.4% Product margin improvement - North America Last year plus Last year plus Last year plus Last year plus Last year plus 0.04% 0.14% 0.27% 0.34% 0.41% Product margin improvement - Other international Last year plus Last year plus Last year plus Last year plus Last year plus 2.36% 2.63% 2.91% 3.05% 3.19% Operating profit improvement - North America 4.0% 7.0% 14.9% 18.8% 22.8% Operating profit improvement - Other international 86.6% 100.8% 120.8% 129.7% 138.7% Diluted earnings per share - Consolidated 1.12 1.18 1.31 1.38 1.45
+Performance Metrics - Consolidated Objective Measure 1 2 3 4 5 Target Net sales growth - North America 4.5 % 6.3 % 14.1 % 18.0 % 22.0% Net sales growth - Other international 29.1 % 32.9% 37.9% 40.3 % 42.9 % Product margin improvement - North America Last year plus Last year plus Last year plus Last year plus Last year plus 0.5 % 0.6% 0.8% 0.9% 1.0 % Product margin improvement - Other international Last year plus Last year plus Last year plus Last year plus Last year plus 0.3 % 0.4 % 0.9 % 1.1 % 1.4 % Operating profit improvement - North America 17.9 % 25.0% 80.8 % 110.1 % 139.6% Operating profit improvement - Other international 54.0 % 77.0% 113.0% 131.0% 150.0% Operating profit improvement - Global 28.5 % 43.9% 123.4 % 165.0% 207.1 %